AllInOneMighty/Extended-PircBotX/README.md

 needs.
 As a starting point, you may want to give a look at the AuthMode, JoinOnServerResponse and Quit modules.

-This project is still under active development; documentation of code will come as it approaches the first release.
+This project is fully documented; you should give a close look to the provided modules to understand how they work.
+Please check the wiki for additional information.